danielsaidi/website_danielsaidi/_posts/2020/2020-10-13-swiftui-toasts.md

 }
 ```

+This makes it possible to create app and view specific enums that contain your app's toast logic, which makes your presenting views easier to manage.

 ## Toast modifiers

-In `SwiftUI`, you present alerts and sheets with by adding a modifier to the presenting view and set the state binding to true.

-We can create such a modifier for presenting toasts as well:
+In `SwiftUI`, you present alerts and sheets by adding modifiers to the presenting view.
+We can create such modifiers for toasts as well:

 ```swift
 func toast<Content: View>(